allindow/rails_engine/README.md

 ```
 rspec
 ```
-You can also run the spec harness privded by @turingschool by switching into the spec harness directory from the project root directory
+You can also run the spec harness privded by [Turing School](https://github.com/turingschool) by switching into the spec harness directory from the project root directory
 ```
 cd rales_engine_spec_harness
 ```